vllab-cau/vllab-cau.github.io/_pages/about.md

 ---
 permalink: /
-title: "Vision and Learning Laboratory"
+title: "Vision and Learning Laboratory (VLLAB) @ CAU"
 excerpt: "About"
 author_profile: true
 redirect_from: